 This section looks at the research methodology adopted by this study in achieving in its goal and objectives.
-It gives the sequential order about how the whole research study was carried out.
-It outlines how information were gathered for assessment or evaluation that includes identifying the data gathering method(s), the instruments used, how the instruments were administered, and how the information were organized and analyzed.
+It gives the sequential order about how the whole research study would be carried out.
+It outlines how information is to be gathered for assessment or evaluation that includes identifying the data gathering method(s), the instruments to be used, how the instruments will be administered, and how the information will be organized and analyzed.